 - Signage.
 Check to see if the location you’re looking at comes with signage and, if so, whether you’re allowed to customize it.
 Some spaces may already have branded entrance or storefront signs, which could prevent people from noticing your shop.
 Other spaces may not allow signage at all.
 Determine what you need and how customers are going to find your pop-up.

-- Condition and cleanliness.
+- Cleanliness.
 Landlords typically ensure the interior of a pop-up space is pristine, but the exterior can be susceptible to the elements.
 You'll likely have to assume responsibility for its cleanliness.
 Get out there with a broom, bring your own potted plants, or invest in a bottle of Windex to get every last face smudge off of the venue's windows.

 - Parking and access to public transportation.
 The easier it is to visit your store, the more customers you’ll have.
 An on-site parking lot is ideal, but not always realistic.
 So create accessibility any way you can.
 Research public transit routes, check on parking meter rates and times, and look for nearby paid parking lots.